krzys9876/z80_sim_scala/README.md

 IN A,(n) | IN A,(C) | OUT (n),A | OUT (C),r

 ### Skipped instructions ###
-RETN, EI, DI.
-At the moment I do not implement interrupts as the version of Basic does not need it.
+RETN - I will not use non-maskable interrupts

-I skipped most of IO operations except for those mentioned above.
+Most of IO operations except for those mentioned above.
 Actually I did not see many uses of other IOs, so it is not a great loss anyway.

 ## The goal ##